 Public services such as police, fire protection, sewer, and water must be available to the proposed UGA.
 UGA expansion should result in logical, orderly boundaries, so each local government and special purpose district (fire districts, water districts, etc.) can efficiently provide the service without gaps or overlaps.
 Most importantly, the expansion must be necessary to accommodate anticipated growth.
 Pierce County's various UGAs already have excess capacity, so the County is discouraging UGA expansions.

 Urban Growth Areas and Development

-The City has very little control over development outside its UGA, such as in Cascadia.
-The City has quite a bit of control over development inside its UGA, such as over certain subdivisions that are proposed near Church Lake Road and Kelly Lake Road.
+The City has very little control over development outside the City, such as iTehelah.
+The City has quite a bit of control over development inside its PAAs, such as over certain subdivisions that are proposed near Church Lake Road and Kelly Lake Road.
 The City has full control over development inside its city limits.
 To further complicate matters, some areas are inside Bonney Lake's sewer service area or water service area but outside the UGA.
 In these areas, the City has limited control.